 Any Mathematica 6 user can author a Demonstration and submit it to the site.
 Published Demonstrations can be downloaded and run by anyone--even those without Mathematica 6--using the new free Mathematica Player.

 We hope you'll have a chance to take a look.
 Please give us your comments and suggestions--and, of course, consider publishing your own Demonstrations on the site.

 Mathematica integrates a numeric and symbolic computational engine, graphics system, programming language, documentation system, and advanced connectivity to other applications.

 What It Does

 Mathematica allows mathematical skills to be brought to a technical level.
 With its many built-in functions, Mathematica allows for complex problems to be solved efficiently and accurately.
 Along with its many functions, Mathematica can sort numbers into tables, matrices, and create two- and three-dimensional graphs.
 It can also perform integrals, derivatives, and assign values to variables to solve complex equations.
 Differential equations can be solved with the aid of Mathematica.
 The data produced by Mathematica in calculations can be imported and exported in various formats, such as pictures, graphs, etc. These data can also be manipulated within Mathematica or through other programs to which the data is exported.

 How It Is Used

 Mathematica is used to solve problems which would be difficult or impossible to solve by hand.
-It also acts as a resource when checking to make sure hand-calculated solutions are accurate.
+It is a valuable resource for checking hand-calculated solutions.

 On a Linux workstation, start Mathematica from the Applications | Engineering Software menu or from a shell prompt.
 On a Windows computer go to Start | All Programs | Wolfram Mathematica.